 You will also have an opportunity to participate in the teaching and research activities at the University as research/teaching assistant and attending and presenting at international conferences.

 Informal enquiries should be directed to Dr Alborz Shokrani ([Email Address Removed])

 The successful candidate will have a MEng or Master’s degree in Mechanical Engineering, Manufacturing, Physics, Mathematics or other related disciplines.

 Funding is for up to three and a half years.
-It includes UK/EU tuition fees, training support fee of £2,000 per annum and a Maintenance stipend of £14,777 per annum (2018/9 rate).
-EU students are eligible for a full award if they have lived, worked or studied within the UK for 3 years prior to the funding commencing.
+It includes UK/EU tuition fees, training support fee of £2,000 per annum and a Maintenance stipend of £15,009 per annum (2019/0 rate).
+EU students are eligible to apply if they have lived, worked or studied within the UK for 3 years prior to the funding commencing.